graphaware/neo4j-reco/README.md

 5. The bigger the age difference between two people, the lower the chance they will become friends
 6. People should not be friends with themselves
 7. People who are already friends should not be recommended as potential friends
-8. If we don't have enough recommendations, we will recommend some random people
+8. If we don't have enough recommendations, we will recommend some random people, but only if there is enough time

 Let's start tackling the requirements one by one.